LaurentNevou/Q_Schrodinger3D_demo/README.md

 -> The FEM: Finite Elements Method (you have to be gentle with the amount of meshing points)

--> The PWE: Plane Wave Expansion method that sloves the equation in the Fourier space
+-> The PWE: Plane Wave Expansion method that solves the equation in the Fourier space

 Different potentials are proposed: